 A nurse’s aide is a person that provides personal care needs to patients of all ages.
-They are also known as a Certifide Nurses Aide, Certified Nurses Assistants, State Tested Nurses Aide, Certified Nurses Attendants or more commonly a CNA.
-It's important to note that to be a CNA one must hold certification though.
+They are also known as a Certified Nurses Aide, Certified Nurses Assistants, State Tested Nurses Aide, Certified Nurses Attendants or more commonly a CNA.
+It's important to note that to be a CNA one must hold certification.
 The duties are similar.
 Although they provide very basic care needs, nurse’s aides are vital in the healthcare industry.
-They work directly with patients daily having constant interaction, and are able to give accurate information regarding a patient to the supervising registered nurse or physician.
+They work directly with patients daily having constant interaction and can give accurate information regarding a patient to the supervising registered nurse or physician.

 A nurse aide usually reports directly to a registered nurse.
 They provide all documentation during their care to them.
 When handling patients, they assist patients by providing the following care:

 - Bathing, grooming, and dressing

 - Taking vital signs such as their pulse, temperature and blood pressure